OperationSpark/first-website/README.md

 <img src="img/second-shot.png">

-### TODO 8 : Navigation
+### TODO 8 : Navigation and Site Title

-We're going to make a menu so students know how to do it although there aren't any other pages to visit just yet.
+We're going to make a menu.
+Explain to students that linking to other pages forms the foundation of the web.
+Early on, the web was nothing but a bunch of HTML pages linked to one another.
+That's still true today although there's a lot more going on beyond a collection of links.
+We'll create the portfolio page that we're linking to in the next lesson.

 * Right under the first `<div>` tag in the 'container' div create a menu with the `<nav>` tag.
 * Inside of that create an unordered list with two list items like we did in the last step.